kagiko/vaultwarden-wiki/Starting-a-Container.md

+Note that the `docker run` command has a slightly misleading name, as it rather creates a container, rather than just starting it, leading to conflicts when using `docker run` after just stopping the container without removing it.
+For a plain start, see below.

+# Creating the Container

 The persistent data is stored under /data inside the container, so the only requirement for persistent deployment using Docker is to mount persistent volume at the path:

 ```sh